 - There were some groups commonly identified by participants as 'seldom heard' including: South East Asian women; White working class women; single mothers; Eastern European women; African Caribbean women; older women; LGBT women; Black women; the traveller community. - WHN has been more successful in reaching some of these groups than others and plans to take steps in the future to address this. - 'Seldom-heard women' is not a fixed category but changes over time and across contexts.
-Participants highlighted the diversity among 'seldom heard' women. - Participants problematised the language around 'seldom heard' or 'hard to reach' groups for placing responsibility on the disadvantaged and for ignoring diversity within groups.
+Participants highlighted the diversity among 'seldom heard' women. - Participants problematised the language around 'seldom heard' or 'hard to reach' groups.